Highlander154/hello-world/README.md

 # hello-world
 First repository to get started and familiar with github

 Hi reader, this is my very first commit.
-I am trying to teach me self some programming skills.
+I am trying to teach myself some programming skills.
 I have recently completed some Python courses and feel I am now ready to learn abit about HTML, CSS and JavaScript as well.